1996

 sing the way he sings."[10]

-(This is a statement that David got irritated about.
+This is one of the statements Dave was irritated about.
 It seems he doesn't

-like being seen as an instrumentent, although it is a typical view among
+like being seen as an instrument, although it is a typical view among musicians.

 Question: "Does it influence your relations that Dave is in